-- Many apps are in line with the characteristics of smartphones, such as being able to send and receive information not only at home or at work, but also in various places. - Consumers use apps on smartphones and apps on other devices depending on the factors such as the content of apps and the timing of use. - Using apps on tablets, PCs or other devices can not be alternatives to using apps on smartphones.
+- Many apps are in line with the characteristics of smartphones, such as being able to send and receive information not only at home or at work but also in a variety of locations. - Consumers use apps on smartphones and apps on other devices depending on factors such as the content of apps and the timing of use. - Using apps on tablets, PCs, or other devices cannot be alternatives to using apps on smartphones.
 Those devices are complementary to smartphones. - ⇒ Limited competitive pressure from other types of devices

-Insufficient competitive pressure on Google Play and App Store
+⇒ Insufficient competitive pressure on Google Play and App Store

-The JTFC reviewed competitive concerns in each market regarding Google's and Apple's conducts.
+The JTFC reviewed competitive concerns in each market regarding Google's and Apple's conduct.